Advising & Registration

 Email and the Internet allow students to communicate with faculty beyond class meetings and office hours.

-The Business Administrative Associate, Christina Zimmerman, is available by appointment only to discuss internships, career advising, and graduate school application/preparation.
+The Business Administrative Associate, Diane Gilbert, is available by appointment only to discuss internships, career advising, and graduate school application/preparation.
 Please call (312) 996-3187 to schedule an appointment.

 The Department calculates credit hours eligible for internships based on the following formula: